 * Crop less mature than usual due to planting delays

-* Needs good weather in next few weeks to reach full potential
+* Needs good weather in next few weeks to reach full

 * Three-day spring wheat tour kicked off on Tuesday